 The Constitution of the State of West Virginia and the Constitution of the United States of America are written for ALL citizens.
 The legislature describes the purpose of the Ethics Act of the State of West Virginia within West Virginia Code § 6B-1-29(a) finding that "the holding of a public office or public employment is a public trust.
 Independence and impartiality of public officials and public employees are essential for the maintenance of the confidence of our citizens in the operation of a democratic government."
 West Virginia Code § 6B-1-2(b) states the "purpose" of Chapter 6B of the West Virginia Code is "to maintain confidence in the integrity and impartiality of the governmental process in the State of West Virginia and its political subdivisions ...; to define and establish minimum ethical standards for ... public employees; to eliminate actual conflicts of interests; ... and to provide administrative and criminal penalties for specific ethical violations...".
 West Virginia Code § 6B-1-2(d) is a declaration by the legislature "that high moral and ethical standards among public officials and public employees are essential to the conduct of free government...".
 West Virginia Code §6B-2-5 sets forth the specific ethical standards for elected officials and public employees.
 West Virginia Code § 6B-2-10 makes violations of specific provisions of West Virginia Code § 6B-2-5 criminal with criminal penalties.
-This preamble by the legislature in West Virginia Code § 6B-1-2 taken together with Graf v.
+The preamble by the legislature in West Virginia Code § 6B-1-2 taken together with Graf v.
 Frame, supra, are clearly designed to protect the citizens of the State of West Virginia from conflicts of interest and to maintain statutory and constitutional protections for the citizens of the State of West Virginia from unscrupulous and unlawful actions by public employees.
 Your Respondents are citizens of the State of West Virginia, and based thereon, each of these protections "specifically apply to the Plaintiffs" below as statutory and constitutional protections known to Ayersman and to the Fire Marshal's Office.
-These are basic civil rights, not abstract, and they were knowingly violated by Ayersman.
-JA 00946; Ja 0118-119; JA 00676-701.
+These are basic civil rights.

 c.
-The Plaintiffs below clearly articulated evidence of statutory and constitutional issues violated by Ayersman's conduct.
+The Plaintiffs below clearly articulated evidence of statutory and constitutional issues violated by Ayersman, including fraudulent, malicious, and oppressive acts, as a part of his employment.